posthooks/sticker-simulator/evcxr/HOW_IT_WORKS.md

 * We write the code as a crate then get cargo to build it and write the result as a shared object (e.g. a .so file on Linux).

-* We open the shared object (e.g. using dlopen on Linux), look up the s
+* We open the shared object (e.g. using dlopen on Linux), look up the symbol for our function and call it.

+* There's a small runtime crate (evcxr\_internal\_runtime) that gets added as a dependency.
+This holds all variables in a ```HashMap<String, Box<Any + static>>```.

+* We look for variable declarations in the syntax tree we got from the syn crate and add code to store those variables into the map.

+* Next time we run som